 UCSD Pediatric Residency Primary Care Track is designed for candidates who are pursuing a career in general pediatrics, either as a general pediatrician within the community or as a general pediatrician in an academic setting with particular emphasis on advocacy and/or public health issues for children in underserved areas.

 This track combines the educational strengths of our categorical pediatric residency program curriculum with enhanced experiences in primary care within the community.
 Residents in this track receive a strong foundation in inpatient and specialty pediatrics but devote the majority of their time during residency in the outpatient setting.
 Special primary care seminars and regular primary care meetings are also integrated into the curriculum.

+Applications for the primary care track occur during your first year of residency.
 In the second and third years of residency, primary care track residents participate in the Resident Academic Project (RAP) that enables them to apply their newly developed skills in community medicine, primary care quality improvement, or medical education by completing a scholarly project under mentoring and guidance.
 Graduating residents present their projects at an annual Department of Pediatric Research Symposium in May.